AnhSon-DHSPDHDN/udacity-poll-pj/README.md

+# Poll Application
-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Account

+All account have password is: 123456
+Account login is ID and PASSWORD in src/apis/data.js

 ## Available Scripts